Stealth camping, car camping, makeshift campervanning…call it what you will, there’s huge interest in keeping camping simple, cheap and spontaneous.

 Tarps, awnings and shelters

 If you’re on a campsite or in a private spot for a few days or more, then it’s time to extend outwards!

 Here’s where a simple tarp can become a rain shelter, an outside dining room, a camp kitchen or a sunshade.
-Fix it from the boot or the side doors, suspend it from nearby trees.
-We love the versatility of a tarp and you can read more in our tarp article.
+Fix it from the boot or the side doors, suspend it from nearby trees (and don’t forget to use elasticated bungee cord to save your tarp in a wind!).

 It’s good to have options.
 So, we always take a couple of bivvy tents or hammocks with us.
 These pack away to nothing and mean we can head off into the trees or stretch out on the ground if the place is right and the weather amenable.